Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometric approaches to computation

 \subsection{Action by outer automorphisms of free groups}

-The wedge $\vee_{i=1}^g S^1$ is a classifying space for the free group $F_g$, thus its endomorphisms up to homotopy are given by $\End(F_g)$.
+The wedge $\vee_{i=1}^g S^1$ is a classifying space for the free group $F_g$, thus its self-maps up to homotopy are given by $\End(F_g)$ up to conjugation.
 As explained below, it follows that the graded vector spaces $H^*_c( F(\vee_{i=1}^g S^1,n))$ are representations of this endomorphism monoid (the statements in this section apply equally well to cohomology with integer coefficients, but we will not need that).